fenago/apache-solr/lab_guides/Lab_3.md

 ### Dynamic fields
-We use dynamic fields to index fields that we do not want .indexterm} to explicitly define in our schema.
+We use dynamic fields to index fields that we do not want to explicitly define in our schema.

 This feature is handy when you want to use a wild card for indexing fields, where you want to index all the fields having a certain pattern.